kartverket/skip.kartverket.no/docs/03-applikasjon-utrulling/03-skiperator/04-api-docs.md

 Retries is configurable automatic retries for requests towards the application.
-By default requests falling under: "connect-failure,refused-stream,unavailable,cancelled,5xx" will be retried.
+By default requests falling under: "connect-failure,refused-stream,unavailable,cancelled" will be retried.

 <table>
     <thead>